moritz-muecke/rock-paper-scissors/README.md

 - arg3: Name of the second player (Limited to 20 characters to keep the stdout clean)
 - arg4: Boolean flag (`true`/`false`) for detailed game logging.
 Every string which does not match `true` will be parsed as `false`
-    - Be careful with this argument.
-Since a lot of additional logs are written to stdout it costs a lot of performance especially at game session > 5000 matches
+    - This produces a lot of additional written logs to stdout and will cost some performance especially with game session size > 10000 matches

 ### Execution with gradle